 - Stir all the ingredients together and slowly drizzle in 6 tbsp olive oil, whisking constantly to emulsify the dressing.

-- Add 1/4 tsp salt and 4-6 grinds black pepper, taste it and add more seasoning to your liking.
+- Add 1/4 tsp salt and 4-6 grinds black pepper, taste and adjust if necessary.

 - Spoon dressing over salad just before serving.